Homosexuality in ancient Rome: Pompeiian Graffiti

 I wish I could hold to my neck and embrace the little arms, and bear kisses on the tender lips.
 Go on, doll, and trust your joys to the winds; believe me, light is the nature of men.

+The poem is written with feminine declensions for both speaker and addressee, and identified archivally as Corpus Inscriptionum Latinarum 4.5296.

 Other readings, unrelated to female homosexual desire, are also possible.
 According to Roman studies scholar Craig Williams, the verses can also be read as, "a poetic soliloquy in which a woman ponders her own painful experiences with men and addresses herself in Catullan manner; the opening wish for an embrace and kisses express a backward-looking yearning for her man."

+Roman-Era Greek References

 Greek words for a woman who prefers sex with another woman include hetairistria (compare hetaira, "courtesan" or "companion"), tribas (plural tribades), and Lesbia; Latin words include the loanword tribas, fricatrix ("she who rubs"), and virago.
 An early reference to same-sex relations among women is found in the Roman-era Greek writer Lucian (2nd century CE): "They say there are women like that in Lesbos, masculine-looking, but they don't want to give it up for men.
 Instead, they consort with women, just like men."